Tail Behaviour of Mexican Needlets: Introduction

-Needlets have been recently generalized in various directions: for instance, spin needlets (see \cite{gmspin}) and mixed needlets (cfr. \cite{gmmixed}) for spin fiber bundles, needlets were developed on the unitary ball in \cite {petruxu}, while this framework has been also extended to allow for an unbounded support in the frequency domain by \cite{gm2}, see also \cite{gm1} , \cite{gm3}; the latter construction is usually labelled Mexican needlets.
-It is to be noted that Mexican needlets can be considered asymptotically equivalent to the Spherical Mexican Hat Wavelets (SMHW), currently the most popular wavelet procedure in the applied Cosmological literature (see again \cite{mcewen}).
-Examples of applications, again related to the study of CMB radiation, can be found in \cite{dll}, \cite{lanmar2}, \cite{mayeli}, \cite {scodeller}.
-As described in details below, Mexican needlets enjoy tremendous localization properties in the real domain; in this paper, we investigate the relationship between the tail decay and the exact shape of the weight function.
-Indeed, the aim of this work is to provide analytic expressions to bound the tail behaviour in the real domain: we prove the tails are Gaussian up to a polynomial term, whose dependence on the choice of the kernel can be identified explicitly.
-In particular, we shall consider wavelet filters of the form
+As described in details below, Mexican needlets enjoy excellent localization properties in the real domain; in this paper, we investigate the relationship between the tail decay and the exact shape of the weight function.
+Indeed, the aim of this work is to provide analytic expressions to bound the tail behaviour in the real domain.
+We prove here that the tails are Gaussian up to a polynomial term, whose dependence on the choice of the kernel can be identified explicitly. \\More specifically, for any (multi)resolution level $j$, consider a partition of the sphere into a set (of cardinality $N_j$) of spherical subregions of area $\lambda_{jk}$ and midpoint $\xi_{jk}$, $k=1,\ldots,N_j$.
+For any $k$, let $\vartheta:=\vartheta_{jk}\left(x\right)$ denote the geodesic distance between a generic coordinate $x\in \mathbb{S}^2$ and $\xi_{jk}$.
+For the scale parameter $B>1$ and the shape parameter $s\in \mathbb{N}$, we shall consider wavelet filters of the form